hshi/AFQMCLAB/README.md

   //TODO: Add read and write file library, benchmark with Ettore's data, imaginary time and spectral function.

-  //TODO: Change bin in tensor_hao for fix size, install bin

-  //TODO: Should everything use lapack blas?
-Equal?
-Copy?

-  //TODO: Update lapack and blas 1D for all dimension.

-  //TODO: Lanczos: meausre dynamic correlation function exp(-b H) = 1 -b H -bb/2 *H*H. transfer particles from N to N+1,and N+1 to N

   //TODO: Read and Write use HDF5 file?
 For exact diagonal code, it should be good.

   //TODO: FFTW GURU interface